-If you have thoughtful questions about your facilitator's evaluation, please discuss them with him or her in an academic manner.
+If you have thoughtful questions about your facilitator's evaluation, please discuss them with him or her.
 This can be an excellent opportunity to learn.
-If it is necessary for the instructor to re-grade an assignment, I independently grade the entire assignment-not parts-using the criteria above.
-My grade would replace the facilitator's.
+If it is necessary for the instructor to re-grade an assignment, the professor independently grades the entire assignment-not parts-using the criteria above.
+His grade would replace the facilitator's.